JeanMusenga/CPArchPSLinker/README.md

 **CPArchPSLinker** is an approach for automatically linking architectural solutions from Q&A Platforms to Architectural Problems in GitHub commits and Issues.
 CPArchPSLinker operates in two key stages:

 **Stage-1** – Identification of Relevant ⟨architectural problem, solution⟩ Pairs.
-In the first stage, CPArchPSLinker employs a Deep Metric Learning (DML)-based model to mitigate crossplatform heterogeneity and distribution divergence between GitHub and SO artifacts.
+In the first stage, CPArchPSLinker employs a Deep Metric Learning (DML)-based model to mitigate cross-platform heterogeneity and distribution divergence between GitHub and SO artifacts.
 The DML-based model jointly projects architectural problems described in commits or issues and architectural solutions discussed in SO posts into a shared learned embedding space.
 The model is trained such that semantically relevant ⟨architectural problem, solution⟩ pairs are mapped closer together in this space, whereas irrelevant pairs are pushed farther apart.
 This learned metric space enables identification of cross-platform relevant ⟨architectural problem, solution⟩ pairs beyond surface-level textual similarity.